jbinkley60/MezzmoTrailerChecker/README.txt

+v0.0.17 8/9/2023

+- Fixed bug introduced in v0.0.15 which was causing You Tube 403 errors due to an improper trailer format response parsing.
+This would cause You Tube 720P trailer fetch attempts when a 720P trailer format was not available.
+- Added logging to show format for attempted fetch trailer requests for IMDB or You tube.
+Previously only successful trailer fetch results would be logged.
+- Updated yt-dlp.exe from v2023.02.17 to v2023.07.06

+v0.0.16 8/5/2023

+- Fixed a bug where a You Tube server 403 error would cause the trailer checker to stop fetching any further trailers.
+Now trailers which cause a 403 error will be marked as bad and removed from Mezzmo.

 v0.0.15 7/5/2023

-- Added option to prepend "ytube_" to You Tube trailer names to assist with future trailer sources, including manual local trailers.
+- Added option to prepend "ytube_" to You Tube trailer names to assist with future trailer soruces, including manual local trailers.

 v0.0.14 6/27/2023

 - Simplified the IMDB trailer naming, removing random generated characters by the trailer checker.
-Now random characters will only be added to IMDB trailers if the trailer file name is a duplicate of an already existing trailer file.
-This is consistent with how You Tube trailers are named.
+Now random characters will only be added to IMDB trailers  if the tailer file name is a duplicate of an already existing trailer file.
+This is consitent with how You Tube trailers are named.
 The prior IMDB naming structure will continue to work fine.
 This only impacts new IMDB local trailers.
 - Added "clean bad" and "clean long" commands to remove trailer records from the Trailer Checker database which are displayed with a 'Show" command.
-  Trailers that are long or bad do not get updated into Mezzmo but will stay in the Trailer Checker database until cleaned.
+  Trailers that are long or bad do not get updated into mezzmo but will stay in the Trailer Checker database until cleaned.
 This do not cause a problem.
   These new commands just help keep the trailer database cleaner.
 - Improved duplicate trailer name checking when multiple You Tube trailer URLs